 Apostles see like Jesus when they perceive a spiritual harvest that is ripe and ready in the fields of this world.
 Jesus was seeing the spiritual opportunity in Samaria, a place of cross-cultural hostility and hatred for many generations (John 4).
 Jesus in alignment with God the Father’s heart, seeing the Samaritans’ need for the gospel, breaks all cultural norms by speaking with a Samaritan woman and her community.
 The encounter with Jesus results in a whole new people group meeting the Savior of the world.
 Jesus is our ultimate reconciler who breaks down walls of hostility between all groups.

 A group called Circuit Riders, an offshoot of YWAM, are moving apostolically right now and praying for a harvest in the very place where George Floyd was killed in Minneapolis.
 They are hosting open air street preaching and testimonies about the gospel to thousands of people with the result of hundreds coming to faith in Christ!
 Imagine a spiritual harvest occurring at the venue of a national tragedy.
 Many are being baptized in these same streets!
 That’s an example of praying like an apostle.

 Pray, “Father, send your witnesses and raise up brand new ministries of outreach which will break down walls of hostility and bring your peace.”

-Let us pray for a spiritual harvest of every tribe and tongue in the midst of these turbulent days.
-“Lord, send a credible witness to every man, woman, and child during this global pandemic!”
+Let us pray for a spiritual harvest of every tribe and tongue in the midst of turbulent days.
+“Lord, send a credible witness to every suffering man, woman, and child!”
 Let us all pray for new churches to be planted and for a greater harvest of souls.

 2. Pray like a prophet